Rome with Kids: The Best 3-Day Itinerary for Families

 - Palazzo Braschi

-OR go back to the hotel and rest for a little before heading back out.
+After all this excitement, I recommend heading back to the hotel and rest for a little before heading back out in the evening.

 Evening